lastjuror0/Data-Analyst-Portfolio/coursework-purdue-analytics/capstone-projects/banking/README.md

 ## Overview
 Banking institutions face numerous challenges related to customer retention, fraud detection, and loan default prediction.
-This project involves analyzing a banking dataset to identify key factors influencing customer behavior and to develop predictive models for various banking objectives.

-The dataset includes multiple attributes related to customer demographics, transaction history, and account information.
+This project involves analyzing a banking dataset to identify key factors influencing customer behavior and to develop predictive models for various banking objectives. the dataset includes multiple attributes related to customer demographics, transaction history, and account information.
 The goal is to clean and explore the data, uncover actionable insights, and build predictive models.
 ---

 ## Problem Statement